MODEL IMAN VIDEO BIOGRAPHY

-IMAN BOWIE WAS THE FIRST African beauty to be promoted into the supermodel mainstream back in 1975.
+IMAN ABDULMAJID BOWIE WAS the first African model to make it into the fashion mainstream back in 1975.
 But alongside the rejoicing, not everybody was happy with her inclusion.
 By Ben Arogundade.
+[Aug.26.2016]

-WHILE THE FIRST FAMOUS African American supermodels came from blue collar backgrounds, the first Africans were the well-to-do daughters of kings and diplomats, who were educated and well travelled.
+WHILE THE FIRST FAMOUS African American supermodels came from blue collar backgrounds, the first Africans were the well-to-do daughters of tribal kings and diplomats, who were educated and well-travelled.
 Yahne Sangare was a Liberian diplomat’s daughter, who combined modelling with a post as a news correspondent for the United Nations.
 She had studied at the Sorbonne in France, and attended finishing school in Switzerland.